zindlerb/motif/dev_diary.md

   - I think a simple boolean state for components will be sufficient...
 - How to do forms?
 - Site templates?
+- Boolean components?
+Set custom states for diff views but that would require multi states?

+Example Workflows:
+- Build button from primatives
+- Make header component using button
+- Take button and alter it - turn that into new button component